 A student who, while on probation, fails in any quarter of registration to complete a minimum of 12 units of new course work by the end of the final examination period or fails to achieve a cumulative grade point average of at least 2.0, shall be placed on provisional registration status.
-Provisional registration requires that a student submit a properly endorsed petition to return to Stanford.
+Provisional registration may require that a student submit a properly endorsed petition to return to Stanford.

 A student shall be removed from provisional registration after three consecutive subsequent quarters of enrollment at the University if, in each quarter, he or she completes a minimum of 12 units of new course work by the end of the final examination period and maintains a cumulative grade point average of at least 2.0.
-A student may also be removed from provisional registration at the discretion of the subcommittee as a result of a review of individual records.
+A student may also be removed from provisional registration at the discretion of the C-USP Subcommittee on Academic Standing as a result of a review of individual records.